Kyiv Metro: Post-independence

 Despite severe economic problems at the dawn of Ukrainian independence, momentum on the Kyiv Metro construction was not lost.
 On 30 December 1991, Druzhby Narodiv and Vydubychi stations were opened (Pecherska station was opened six years later, on 27 December 1997, since its construction had to be frozen due to hydrotechnical problems).
 In 1992, the line crossed the Dnieper river to Slavutych and Osokorky stations via the Pivdennyi Bridge.
 Initially, this bridge (which was open from the sides) was intended to be covered by an aluminium construction, but this was found to be ineffective protection against snow and rain.

 While the construction of the bridge segment was in progress, Telychka station was also under construction.
 However, due to factory closures in the surrounding heavily industrialized area, the station construction site was abandoned.
 What remains of it now is a platform and a ventilation shaft, so the station can be used in emergency cases (e.g. a fire or train breakdown).

 Two years later (on 28 December 1994), the M3 line was further extended to the east, when Pozniaky and Kharkivska stations were revealed to the public.
 Pozniaky station was the first distinctly three-floor underground station in Kyiv; the lower floor was used by the underground, while the middle and the top floors were used by small market stalls.
 This structure later enabled the station to easily become a transfer hub for the upcoming Livoberezhna line (M5) by replacing the stalls with passenger transfer areas.
 The opening of these stations was crucial for the rapidly developing Poznyaky and Kharkivskyi residential districts.

-In the mid-1990s, construction of a northwestern expansion to the older Syrets' district began, with the first extension made on 30 December 1996.
-Then, Lukyanivska station became the new terminus of the line.
-Lvivska Brama station was also built (between Zoloti Vorota and Lukyanivska), but its construction came to a halt in 1997 due to a lack of money and disagreement on how Lvivska Square should be reconstructed.
+In the mid-1990s, construction of a northwestern expansion to the older Syrets district began, with the first extension made on 30 December 1996.
+Then, Lukianivska station became the new terminus of the line.
+Lvivska Brama station was also built (between Zoloti Vorota and Lukianivska), but its construction came to a halt in 1997 due to a lack of money and disagreement on how Lvivska Square should be reconstructed.